Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 # FBX Exporter scripting API

-The FBX Exporter package includes an API that allows to create C# scripts and applications to handle FBX export processes based on your custom needs.
+The FBX Exporter package includes an API that allows you to write C# scripts and applications to handle FBX export processes based on your custom needs.

+> [!NOTE]
+> While technically possible, it's not recommended to use the API for FBX import, as it wasn't designed for such a use case.

 ## Get started